Commonly known as: Sodium PCA, sodium 5-oxo-2-pyrrolidine carboxylate.

 Family: Chenopodiaceae.

-Chemical characteristics: Oligo-element; Sodium salt of pyrrolidone-carboxylic acid; Soluble in any aqueous environment.
+Chemical properties: Oligo-element; Sodium salt of pyrrolidone-carboxylic acid; Soluble in any aqueous environment.

 Function: Anti-static, hair conditioner, humectant, skin conditioning agent.